 We will, where required, report to you and the Internal Revenue Service the amount of any interest paid on the notes in each calendar year and the amounts of tax withheld, if any, with respect to those payments.
 A noncorporate U.S. holder may be subject to information reporting and to backup withholding with respect to payments of interest made on a note, or proceeds of the disposition of a note before maturity, unless the U.S. holder provides a correct taxpayer identification number or proof of an applicable exemption and otherwise complies with applicable requirements of the information reporting and backup withholding rules.
-The backup withholding rate is currently 30% and will gradually be reduced periodically until 2006, when the backup withholding rate will be 28%.
-After December 31, 2010, the backup withholding rate will be increased to 31%.
+The backup withholding rate is currently 30% and will gradually be reduced periodically until 2006, when the backup withholding rate will be increased to 31%.